thoni56/jregr/README.md

 `-xml` create Junit/Ant compatible `xml`files instead of output to console (collect in Jenkins etc.)

-`-noansi` don't use ansi codes to erase passing tests from console output, so will show every test case as it runs
+`-noansi` don't overwrite passing test names from the console output (which is done using ANSI control codes), so will show the name of every test case as it runs

 Character Encodings
 -------------------